How I Extended a Laravel 12 Memorial Platform to Support Dual Event Types Without Breaking Changes

 }

-This approach kept our data integrity tight while letting the UI flex.
+This approach kept my data integrity tight while letting the UI flex.
 No breaking changes, no schema migrations—just smart use of Laravel’s built-in validation features.

 Handling Assets and Visual Identity for New Event Types

 The UI wasn’t just about fields—it was about feel.
 A celebration of life should look different from a memorial.
-We needed visual cues that reinforced the tone without requiring custom design per event.
+I needed visual cues that reinforced the tone without requiring custom design per event.

-We added dedicated WebP images to the public asset pipeline: celebration-hero.webp and memorial-hero.webp.
-Then, in our Blade template, we dynamically set the hero background:
+I added dedicated WebP images to the public asset pipeline: celebration-hero.webp and memorial-hero.webp.
+Then, in my Blade template, I dynamically set the hero background:

 <div class="hero" style="background-image: url('/images/{{ $event->type === 'celebration' ? 'celebration-hero' : 'memorial-hero' }}.webp')">